-- Blood tests, to help rule out other diseases with symptoms similar to MS. Tests to check for specific biomarkers associated with MS are currently under development and may also aid in diagnosing the disease.
+- Blood tests, to help rule out other diseases with symptoms like MS. Tests to check for specific biomarkers associated with MS are currently under development and may also aid in diagnosing the disease.

-- MRI, which can reveal areas of MS (lesions) on your brain and spinal cord.
+- MRI, which can reveal areas of MS (lesions) on your brain, cervical and thoracic spinal cord.
 You may receive an intravenous injection of a contrast material to highlight lesions that indicate your disease is in an active phase.

 Diagnosing MS can be more difficult in people with unusual symptoms or progressive disease.
 In these cases, further testing with spinal fluid analysis, evoked potentials and additional imaging may be needed.

 There is no cure for multiple sclerosis.
-Treatment typically focuses on speeding recovery from attacks, slowing the progression of the disease and managing MS symptoms.
+Treatment typically focuses on speeding recovery from attacks, reducing new radiographic and clinical relapses, slowing the progression of the disease, and managing MS symptoms.
 Some people have such mild symptoms that no treatment is necessary.